-- Since waveform inversion for moment tensors was only feasible for larger events with sufficient long-period energy, we turned to determination of focal mechanisms from first motions to include smaller but well recorded and well-located events.
-We chose an approach developed by Hardebeck and Shearer (2002) (HASH) which performs a search through a grid of fault plane normals and slip directions to find focal mechnisms which are compatible with the observed first motions.
-Since first motion readings, locations and the velocity model may be erroneous, the HASH method attempts to not only determine solutions exactly fitting the first motions but also solutions which become acceptable when errors of first motions, station azimuth and take-off angles are taken into account.
-From the entire set of solutions the method calculates statisti- - cal properties and provides a preferred focal mechanism and estimates of the quality of the solution.
+Since waveform inversion for moment tensors was only feasible for larger events with magnitudes greater than 3.8, we turned to determination of focal mechanisms from first motions to include smaller but well-recorded events.
+We chose an approach developed by Hardebeck and Shearer (2002) (HASH) which performs a search through a grid of fault plane normals and slip directions to find focal mechanisms which are compatible with the observed first motions.
+Since first-motion readings, locations and the velocity model may be erroneous, the HASH method attempts to not only determine solutions exactly fitting the first motions but also solutions which become acceptable when errors of first motions, station azimuth and take-off angles are taken into account.
+From the entire set of solutions the method calculates statistical properties and provides a preferred focal mechanism and estimates of the quality of the solution.
 The latter include the rms angular difference between the acceptable nodal planes and the preferred one and the fraction of solutions that differ by less than a given angle from the preferred one.
 In addition, the station distribution is ranked according to the distance of the stations from the nodal planes.
-Together with the number of unexplained polarities, these quality criteria allow a ranking of each obtained focal - of unexplained polarities, these quality criteria allow a ranking of each obtained focal mechanism.
+Together with the number of unexplained polarities, these quality criteria allow a ranking of each obtained focal mechanism.

-To apply HASH to EGELADOS and CYCNET data, we searched the database of well-localized events in the south-eastern Aegean established by Brüstle et al. (2013) for suitable readings of P wave first motions.
-At least 10 first motion readings were required.
+To use HASH with EGELADOS and CYCNET data, we searched our database of 7000 events in the southeastern Aegean established by Brüstle (2012) for suitable readings of P wave first motions.
+At least 10 first-motion readings were required.
 The errors of azimuth and take-off angle were estimated from the location error determined during localization with NonLinLoc (Lomax and Curtis, 2001).
-We rejected all focal mechanism solutions with a relative polarity error of greater than 0.3, a variation of the nodal planes of more than 45°, a fraction of less than 50 percent of the solutions within 30° of the preferred one and a station distribution rank of less than 0.3.
+We rejected all focal mechanism solutions with a relative polarity error of greater than 0.3, a variation of the nodal planes of more than 45° , a fraction of less than 50 % of the solutions within 30° of the preferred one and a station distribution rank of less than 0.3.
 From the about 7000 considered events 540 passed the quality criteria (Fig. 3).
+The average location error of these events is 7.5 km.
 Adding the moment tensor solutions from waveform inversion provides us with a database of 680 good-quality focal mechanisms.